redis/redis-om-python/README.md

 **NOTE**: Both Quick Start Guides also have instructions on how to run these modules in Redis with Docker.

-RediSearch and RedisJSON are also available on all Redis Cloud managed services.
+Don't want to run Redis yourself?
+RediSearch and RedisJSON are also available on Redis Cloud.
 [Get started here.](https://redis.com/try-free/)

 ## ❤️ Contributing